1911 Nobel Prize in Literature

 The 1911 Nobel Prize in Literature was awarded to the Belgian author Maurice Maeterlinck (1862–1949) "in appreciation of his many-sided literary activities, and especially of his dramatic works, which are distinguished by a wealth of imagination and by a poetic fancy, which reveals, sometimes in the guise of a fairy tale, a deep inspiration, while in a mysterious way they appeal to the readers' own feelings and stimulate their imaginations."
-He is the first and remains only the Belgian recipient of the prize.
+He is the first and remains the only Belgian recipient of the prize.

 Laureate

 Maeterlinck was a symbolist and agnostic who explored the inner lives of people and the subconscious in his surreal plays and poems.
 His dramas frequently feature shifting and ambiguous milieux and epochs, which enhances the symbolism.
 He made his debut with the play La Princesse Maleine ("Princess Maleine", 1889).
 Instead of expressing reality, he focused himself to generating feelings.
 Since human players would interact with the symbolic, several of Maeterlinck's plays were created for puppets.
-The puppets, he rgued, were a potent representation of how fate controls people.
+The puppets, he argued, were a potent representation of how fate controls people.
 His most famous plays include L'Intruse ("Intruder", 1890), Les Aveugles ("The Blind", 1890), Pelléas et Mélisande ("Pelléas and Mélisande", 1893), Intérieur ("Interior", 1895), and L'Oiseau bleu ("The Blue Bird", 1908).

 Deliberations

 Nominations

 Maeterlinck was nominated on 8 occasions (two nominations in 1903, three nominations in 1909, single nominations in 1904, 1910, and 1911).
 For the 1911 prize, which he was awarded eventually, he was nominated by Carl Bildt (1850–1931), member of the Swedish Academy.

-In total, the Nobel Committee received 30 nominations for 27 individuals.
-Ten of the nominees were nominated first-time, among them Karl Adolph Gjellerup (awarded in 1917), Albert de Mun, Gustaf Fröding, George Bernard Shaw (awarded in 1925), Harald Høffding, Henry James, and Peter Rosegger.
+In total, the Nobel Committee received 31 nominations for 28 writers.
+Eleven of the nominees were nominated first-time, among them Karl Adolph Gjellerup (awarded in 1917), Albert de Mun, Gustaf Fröding, George Bernard Shaw (awarded in 1925), Harald Høffding, Henry James, and Peter Rosegger.
 Two of the nominees were women namely the American historian Molly Elliot Seawell and Austrian writer Marie von Ebner-Eschenbach.
-The Swedish playwright August Strindberg was nominated for the prize but the nomination arrived too late and was retrieved.
+The Swedish playwright August Strindberg was nominated for the prize but the nomination arrived too late and was retrieved and the nomination of French historian Ernest Lavisse was declared invalid by the Nobel Committee.

 The authors Henry Abbey, Mikhail Albov, Ida Baccini, Vilhelm Bergsøe, Louis Henri Boussenard, Stanisław Brzozowski, Joaquín Costa, Fialho de Almeida, Amelia Denis de Icaza, George Cary Eggleston, W. S. Gilbert, Frances Harper, Knud Karl Krogh-Tonning, Francis March, Richard Barham Middleton, Philippe Monnier, Alexandros Papadiamantis, David Graham Phillips, Joseph Pulitzer, Howard Pyle, Emilio Salgari, Hannah Whitall Smith, Friedrich Spielhagen, Henrietta Stannard, Katherine Thurston, Marie Wexelsen, and Adolf Wilbrandt died in 1911 without having been nominated for the prize.
 Swedish poet Gustaf Fröding died months before the announcement.